 TikTok For Business Creative Center is a free resource where you can discover the latest trends, success stories, and tools to create the best performing TikTok ads.

 If you use personal or pro-creator accounts you should be careful of your activity so that it is not considered commercial activity which could give rise to a breach of contract and/or IP rights infringement claim against you by TikTok and/or its music licensors.
 Direct promotion of yourself and your books is likely to constitute commercial activity, whereas engaging with Booktok and other authors and their books is less likely to constitute commercial activity.
 Talking about your own books and life as an author is more of a grey area and could be argued either way.
 The theoretical risk is that if your activity is found to be commercial use, then you could be subject to a claim for breach of contract and/or a claim for IP rights infringement.

 If you want to use the widest range of sounds, you’ll need a personal pro account but, in order to stay within the terms of service, you should avoid commercial activity.
-Direct promotion of your books is likely to be commercial activity.
+Direct promotion of your books is likely to be considered commercial activity.
 Talking about your books and your life as a writer is less likely to be seen as commercial activity.